Consortium for Universal Rh disease Elimination (CURhE)

 We are committed to ending this human disaster.
 We are CURhE, the Consortium for Universal Rh-disease Elimination.

 But the tragedy continues in much of Africa, Asia and Eastern Europe, simply because of a lack of awareness, education, and/or infrastructure.
 Millions of babies have died in these countries – needlessly.
 In Nigeria alone, each year over 300,000 women are at risk; in India, 985,000.
+If these women do not know their blood group and go without the necessary immunizations, the health of countless babies is compromised.
 It is CURhE’s mission to stop this tragic and unnecessary human loss.

 CURhE.
 Rh disease can be Eliminated.
 Everywhere.